julianoventola/GoBarber/backend/README.md

 - Multer - Used to handle multipartformdata / Files
 - date-fns - Used to handle dates and hours
 - mongoose - Used to work with mongo db
+- nodemailer - Used to send emails (used with mailtrap.io)
+- express-handlebars - Used to create templates HTML + Javascript for emails
+- nodemailer-express-handlebars - Used to work nodemailer with templates
+- bee-queue - Used to work with Background jobs(Queues)

 # Docker